Laravel-Starter-Kits/kool-php/README.md

 After running above command your ready to run the application.

-Go inside your project direactory run the below command to setup your project first time.
+Clone this repo & go inside your project direactory run the below command to setup your project first time.

 ```bash
 kool run setup